You want smart political talk without the meltdowns?

 It's a huge lie.

-And uh that that's the reason I wanted to bring that up because you know what?
+And that's the reason I wanted to bring that up because, you know what, I agree with you wholeheartedly.

-Well, I appreciate you're very kind.
+Well, I appreciate you very kind.

 I'll give you one other example.

-Like uh this billionaire tax proposal by Biden.
+Like this billionaire tax proposal by Biden.

-Here's what they're factoring in, and this would be called in your world an accounting gimmick.
+Here's what they're factoring in, and this would be called, in your world, an accounting gimmick.

-So they will count invested monies in the stock market uh that they have not realized as any gain.
+So they will count invested monies in the stock market that they have not realized as any gain.

-In other words, they invested the money, it's sitting there, stocks go up, stocks go down, and when they pay taxes will be if they sell the stock, at that point they would they would pay what's called the capital gains tax, correct?
+And when they pay taxes, it'll be if they sell the stock, at that point, they would pay what's called the capital gains tax, correct?

 Correct.